projectsophon/darkforest-local/builders_guide.md

     >
     - You need to reduce the contract size.
 Try commenting out changeAdmin or buyHat functions in DarkForestCore.
 Note that if you do, you will also have to comment out or delete the tests that use these functions.

-## Appendix 1: Using Git effectively.
+## Appendix 1: Using Git effectively

 - For setting up your environment initially, see the [Better Method for Running a Local Game](README.md#better-method-for-running-a-local-game)
 - Each time you want to add a new feature, make a new branch on that specific repository.